 When the crowd was so thick Nemo couldn’t find hands to shake, he pushed his way out and climbed a tree.
 He yawped for attention: “Ora, ora, ora!”
 He bit an apple and showed his children the interior flesh.
 He licked sweet juice from his chin.
 He tossed the apple and a woman caught it in her teeth.
 She smiled and shared the apple with the man beside her.
 Nemo sat on a branch and demonstrated how to peel bananas and oranges.

 Nakayama hefted a man from the crowd to check his health.
 The man screamed.
 Nakayama dropped him in surprise and barely caught his ankle before he hit the ground.
 “It’s alright, it’s alright!” she promised, but the man kept screaming.
 The crowd turned to watch Nakayama try calming him.
-“I understand—the first humans born saw me alongside them, so I was ordinary.
+“I understand—the first humans to be born saw me alongside them, so I was ordinary.
 Now the crowds are thick enough you’ve only ever seen your own kind.
-You’ve established your sense of normalcy, and now you’re meeting… me…”
+You’ve established your sense of normalcy and now you’re meeting… me…”

 Nakayama set the man down and examined herself.
 She was a giant, peculiar bird-creature.
 How could she convince anyone her presence was acceptable?

 “Ora ora!”
 Nemo waved his hands.
 The crowd turned to him.
 He pointed skyward and the crowd squinted at the sun.
 Nemo whistled like a falling object as he pointed to Nakayama.
 Then Nemo mimed shaking hands.

-Nakayama showed Nemo the trees she had cut from the clearing.
-She flattened her wings into scoops to carve logs into rough canoes.
+Nakayama showed Nemo the trees she’d cut from the clearing.
+She flattened her wings into scoops and carved logs into rough canoes.
 She made oars from branches.

 “You have more children coming,” she told Nemo.
 “Gather a group and row to that island over there.”
 She pointed to the mountainous island.
 “I’ll send the rest boat-by-boat as I inspect them.”